Expert Advice On Improving Your Home

 • Compare system purchase options: Solar panels may be paid for upfront or financed over time through leases or loans.
 Review all terms when financing, such as annual percentage rate (APR), payment schedule, fees, and ownership implications.

-• Look into utility rebates: Local power companies may offer additional rebates to encourage homeowners to switch to solar power.
+• Look into utility rebates: Local utility companies may offer additional rebates to encourage homeowners to install solar panels.
 Check the requirements to qualify and the rebate values with your local electric company to find out what your savings could be.

 Cost of Solar Installation in Apple Valley

 The average Apple Valley homeowner will spend around $20,281 on a home solar system after federal tax refunds.
-Solar arrays in Apple Valley cost approximately $4,030 per kilowatt, with an average size of 7.2 kilowatts.
-A personalized estimate from a local solar provider will include costs for permit fees, preliminary work, and labor, and will account for your system's capacity, panel type, and size.
-Some homeowners prefer to lease solar panels to reduce upfront costs.
+Solar arrays in Apple Valley cost roughly $4,030 per kilowatt, with the average residential solar system being 7.2 kilowatts.
+A personalized estimate from a local solar provider will include costs for preliminary work, permit fees, and labor, and will account for your system's capacity, panel type, and size.
+Some homeowners prefer to lease solar panels in order to reduce upfront costs.

 Apple Valley Solar Incentives Guide